J

 second strike of ten Kates escorted by six Zeros.
 By the time this

-1430, she was steaming at twenty knots and the strike leader, the same
+at 1430, she was steaming at twenty knots and the strike leader,

-LT Tomonaga who had led the Midway strike, believed she must be a
+the same LT Tomonaga who had led the Midway strike, believed she

-scrambled eight more fighters, but they did not have time to intercept
+fighters, but they barely had time to intercept before the Kates

-evade all the torpedoes, and two struck the port side.
-She rapidly
+the torpedoes, and two struck the port side.
+Yorktown

-developed a list of 25 degrees and was obviously in a bad way.
-Fifteen
+rapidly developed a list of 25 degrees and was obviously in a bad

 Aftermath.
 Shortly

 Yamamoto tried to salvage something from the disaster by ordering his heavy surface units to race east to seek a night engagement.
 He planned a rendezvous 175 miles (280 km) northwest of Midway and just 100 miles (160 km) west of Yorktown.
 Here he would mass a force of two battleships, four heavy cruisers, one light cruiser, and seven destroyers with air cover from light carrier Zuiho.
 This was more than enough to overwhelm the Americans in a night surface battle.
-However, Spruance, to whom Fletcher had given tactical command at 1811, had wisely retired to the east.
+However, Spruance, to whom Fletcher had given tactical command at 1811, had wisely retired to the east, knowing that he had already won a great victory and there was little more he could accomplish that was worth risking his remaining carriers.
 He planned to turn back west in time to give Midway air cover at dawn if necessary.
 By 0255 on 5 June, Yamamoto realized that he would not get his night battle, and he ordered a general retirement rather than risk exposure to a dawn air attack.

 Spruance planned to be 175 miles (280 km) northeast of Midway at first light on 5 June, where he could either attack any surviving Japanese carriers, protect Midway from an invasion, or pursue the fleeing enemy, as the situation required.
 His carriers had 65 Dauntlesses, 54 Wildcats, and three Devastators still operational, a force much reduced from the previous day but still formidable.
 However, at 0300 word came that Midway had been shelled by a submarine (I-168) and at 0217 submarine Tambor reported a number of surface ships 90 miles (145 km) west of Midway.
 Spruance was warned that Midway was about to be invaded, and he raced southwest to disrupt the landings.
 Midway prepared to launch 10 Catalinas and eight B-17s at first light to find and attack the force to the west, and English ordered his submarines to close on Midway and attack the invasion force.